AndreasPichler94/UE-Computer-Vision-Group-E/AOS_Integrator/AOS_README.txt

 	- Install python and Jupyter extensions.

-**  Open the Computervision_project.ipynb script ("Make sure that this script is inside the LFR/python folder") in the VS code.
+**  Open the AOS_integrator.ipynb script ("Make sure that this script is inside the LFR/python folder") in the VS code.
 Select and set kernel on the top right to python 3.7.9.
 Open a new terminal (Terminal > New Terminal).

 **  Set the working directory to LFR/python.
 Now run the command pip install -r requirements.txt in the terminal.
 This will take a few minutes.